nevdelap/ned/README.md

                         --no-match to show filenames without matches
     -F, --no-filenames  don't show filesnames
     -l, --line-numbers-only
-                        (in progress) show only line numbers containing matches. use with -v --no-match to show line numbers without matches. use without -w --whole-files
+                        show only line numbers containing matches. use with -v --no-match to show line numbers without matches. use without -w --whole-files
     -L, --no-line-numbers
-                        (in progress) don't show line numbers, use without -w --whole-files
-    -C, --context LINES show LINES lines around each match. is the same as specifying both -B --before and -A --after with the same LINES. use without -w --whole-files
+                        don't show line numbers, use without -w --whole-files -C, --context LINES show LINES lines around each match. is the same as specifying both -B --before and -A --after with the same LINES. use without -w --whole-files